Maury Maverick

-Fontaine Maury Maverick Sr. (October 23, 1895 – June 7, 1954) was a Democratic member of the United States House of Representatives from Texas, representing the 20th district from January 3, 1935, to January 3, 1939.
+Fontaine Maury Maverick Sr. (October 23, 1895 – June 7, 1954) was an American politician.
+A member of the Democratic Party, he served in the United States House of Representatives for Texas's 20th congressional district from 1935 to 1939.
 He is best remembered for his independence from the party and for coining the term "gobbledygook" for obscure and euphemistic bureaucratic language.

 Background

 Maverick was born in San Antonio, Texas, the son of Albert and Jane Lewis (Maury) Maverick.
-His grandparents were Samuel Maverick, one of the signers of the Texas Declaration of Independence and the source of the word maverick, and Mary Ann Adams Maverick.
+His paternal grandparents were Samuel Maverick, one of the signers of the Texas Declaration of Independence and the source of the word maverick, and Mary Ann Adams Maverick.
 He studied at Texas Military Institute, the Virginia Military Institute, and the University of Texas.
 Maverick's ancestor is Samuel Maverick (colonist), who is one of the earliest settlers of Massachusetts, one of the largest original land owners, and the first to bring slaves to Massachusetts.

 Career

 Early years

 Maverick was admitted to the bar in 1916 and practiced law in San Antonio.
 He was a first lieutenant in the infantry in World War I and earned the Silver Star and the Purple Heart.
 He served with the 28th Infantry Regiment, part of the 1st Division, and was involved in the Meuse–Argonne offensive.

 In the 1920s, he was involved in the lumber and mortgage businesses.